wur-bioinformatics/introduction-to-bioinformatics/week4.md

 The latter number is important, as a sufficiently diverse set of examples will ensure that there are enough examples in the training data to recognize relevant patterns of various protein folds and other structural features.

 As input for their most recent machine learning model, the DeepMind team predicted the structure of 100,000 protein sequences and added those to the training data, a technique called data augmentation.
-Thus, at the time of model training, the team could use around 300,000 protein sequences - 3D structure combinations to train their AlphaFold model that uses a FASTA file as input and outputs a 3D structure model that is described in section {ref}`model_quality`.
+Thus, at the time of model training, the team could use around 300,000 protein sequences - 3D structure combinations to train their AlphaFold model that uses a FASTA file as input and outputs a 3D structure model that is described in the [Assessing a protein structure model quality](model_quality) section.

 (alphafold_impact)=